The Complete Guide to NNN Properties

-The returns on NNN properties are higher as well – around 6.5% industry wide, compared to 5.6% in multifamily nationwide, and require significantly less management.
+The returns on NNN properties are higher compared to other investments – around 6.5% industry wide, compared to 5.6% in multifamily nationwide, and require significantly less management.
 Investor and institutional money cashed on this trend, accelerating investment in NNN properties that continues to this day.

 This new opportunity also presents challenges to new investors:

-- Rental agreements of NNN properties are highly technical and are often misunderstood by investors and brokers alike
+- Complicated agreements of NNN properties are highly technical and are often misunderstood by investors and brokers alike

 Knowing what you’re getting into before you purchase is important – to prevents unpleasant surprises down the road and strengthen your leverage in future negotiation (and and perhaps to negotiate a discount at closing).
 Over the course of reviewing new deals – we often see buyers who enter the NNN market without knowing what they are actually buying.
 This confusion and misunderstanding often leads to broken escrows – which we believe are entirely avoidable if investors have access to the content of the lease and professional advice to guide them through it.